- Fields

 -

 Do your research.
-Good news; step one of landing an IT job is doing your research.
+Good news: Step one of landing any type of IT job is doing your research.
 You’re off to a good start just by reading through this guide.
 Before you start applying for jobs, make sure you know what kind of IT job will be best for you.

 Take a look at our list of IT positions and see what feels like a good fit for you.
 That way, you can leverage your skills, experience, and personality and tailor your application to that position’s requirements.